nhuanvd/NVZoomBounceButton/README.md

 [CocoaPods](http://cocoapods.org) is the recommended way to add NVZoomBounceButton to your project.

-1. Add a pod entry for MBProgressHUD to your Podfile `pod 'NVZoomBounceButton'`
+1. Add a pod entry for NVZoomBounceButton to your Podfile `pod 'NVZoomBounceButton'`
 2. Install the pod(s) by running `pod install`.
 3. Include NVZoomBounceButton wherever you need it with `#import <NVZoomBounceButton.h>`.